rapfii/dataset-tb-detection-bias-indonesia-2024/README.md

 This dataset explores a counterintuitive pattern where higher reported disease may coincide with stronger healthcare systems, which may reflect differences in detection, reporting systems, or underlying disease burden.

-*There is no single "correct" model — only more robust ones under different assumptions.*
+*There is no single "correct" model, only more robust ones under different assumptions.*

 ---